Grid and geometry viewer: GV

 #

-if several atoms are marked, sort them, and place into the beginning of xyz file.
+if several atoms are highlighted, sort them, and place into the beginning of xyz file.

 Hot keys in Selection mode (1 atom is selected)